Black Friday statistics 2023

 How many Australians will be shopping on Black Friday 2023?

 Finder's recent survey of 1,063 Australians reveals that 46% of Australians – equivalent to 9.3 million people – have or plan to shop during the big sales events of 2023.

 Black Friday (30%), Boxing Day (26%), and Cyber Monday (14%) are the most popular sales events.

-The research shows Aussies will spend $3.9 billion in November on a variety of products including clothes, beauty, gadgets and travel.
+The research shows Aussies have already spent $6 billion and are looking to spend a further $6.7 billion on a variety of products including clothes, beauty, gadgets and travel.

 What are we spending on?

 Clothes and shoes are the most popular shopping item, with 61% of Aussies planning to upgrade their wardrobe.